MrAsterisco/homebridge-hisense-tv/README.md

 The mac address is needed in the next step and in the config.json file.

 ### Continue the Setup
-For this plugin to work correctly, you need to configure your TV to use a static DHCP (or configure a static reservation on your router).
+For this plugin to work correctly, you need to configure your TV to use a static ip address (or configure a static DHCP reservation on your router).

 To connect to your TV, you need to pair the machine where you're running Homebridge with your TV.
 This is done in the command line, by manually running the bundled `hisense-tv-authorize` command.
 To do this, open the homebridge UI and go to Terminal.